 Please add your comments/reviews below.
 Works included may not represent the philosophy of the Green Pet-Burial Society in either nonfiction or fiction (e.g., we do not support disrupting cemeteries or the practice of mummification), yet may contribute to our understanding of the roles that ‘pets’ and other animals play in our lives cross-culturally and throughout history.

-Note: If you know of a published work of fiction or non-fiction that represents or explores themes of animal death, particularly pet burials, please send us the citation for review.
+Note: If you know of a published work of fiction or non-fiction that represents or explores themes of animal death, particularly pet burials, please let us know.